How to Break in New Roller Skates: The Ultimate Guide

 Breaking in new roller skates with the pressure technique is one of the quickest ways to go about it.
 It involves massaging the toe cap and back of the boots with your thumbs, adding force and pressure to soften them up.

-See also Bont Roller Skates Review
+See also Chicago Women's Roller Skates Review

 You can also hit the sides of your skates with your elbows a few times if you want a more aggressive way to break them in.
 This technique will end up giving you a nice and comfortable fit that you’ll be able to enjoy for many skating sessions.